chinnanj666/chinnanj666/README.md

 I'm a Professional Software Developer
 -------------------------------------

 My full name is Chinna N J, I am a professional and enthusiastic programmer in my daily life.
 I am a quick learner with a self-learning attitude.
-I love to learn and explore new technologies and am passionate about problem-solving.
+I love to learn and explore new technologies & am passionate about problem-solving.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [MyPortfolio](https://chinnnajdev.netlify.app/)